 It is set to limit its channels added to a Roku account.
 This pin may not prevent already X-rated channels from being viewed and neither does it prevent X-rated network titles from being browsed.
 It works parental control on Roku.
 First, set your Roku account to use a PIN to contribute any channel from either the Network Store.

-Go over to “Settings Menu” in Roku and to choose “Home Screen.”
+Step 1: Go over to “Settings Menu” in Roku and to choose "Home Screen".

 Although users of Roku players do not have much to do with parental controls, users of Roku TV can also use Roku parental control to limit access to data for television content broadcasting over most of the air based on gender ratings.
 You can determine the rating boundaries but will block programs which do not meet the ranking settings.
 Changes in parental settings of Roku can also be prevented by establishing a PIN such as streaming teams in Roku.
 Follow the instructions below if you would like to understand the process of setting privacy settings on Roku TV.

-Use the Roku remote to access its Roku TV Menu bar.
+Step 1: Use the Roku remote to access its Roku TV menu bar.

-After which turn on an option “Enable security settings” and put the desired ranking limit for TV/movie.
+Step 3: Turn on the option “Enable security settings” and put the desired ranking limit for TV/movie.
 You may also block unrated programs.

 Certain third-party subscription services such as Netflix, Hulu, Amazon, YouTube, and so on need additional parental control Roku for each.
 Although all you will get on place parental control on Roku is setting up the PIN, hiding channels, or hiding some titles by rating boundaries (just for Roku TV), it is still better than doing nothing.